- What is your chihuahua’s emotional bucket?

 - Going for a walk

-Once you have a list of the things that cause your chihuahua’s bucket to fill you can pick those events apart and work on them individually.
 So, for a chihuahua who finds being in the car stressful, you can put in a programme of training that builds confidence around the car.
-For things that you can’t avoid like the window cleaner you can either take your dog out while it’s going on or try and distract them by giving them a long-lasting chew like a hoof or ostrich spaghetti.
-What you wouldn’t want them to do is chase the window cleaner around the house jumping at the windows barking and snarling.
+For things you can’t avoid, like the window cleaner, you can either take your dog out while it’s going on or try to distract them by giving them a long-lasting chew like a hoof or ostrich spaghetti.

 Calm

-Read more on how to calm your chihuahua.
-But your homework is to have a look at your chihuahua’s day and decide what pays into their bucket sending them into a tizzy, and think how you can manage the situation.
-To get you started you can scatter feed which is a very useful technique.
+But your homework is to look at your chihuahua’s day and decide what pays into their bucket, sending them into a tizzy, and think about how you can manage the situation.
+To get you started, you can scatter feed, a handy technique.
 Read more about scatter feeding here.

 Whoa this is so helpful.
 I never thought of it that way but yeah.
 I got a chihuahua terrier mix puppy and I noticed that he can get very suspicious of dogs he doesn’t know and gets scared easily.
 Most of the time he’s chilling when he’s at home and I got no problems taking him out for walks each day but yeah.
 That and people he doesn’t know coming into the door are the things that quickly fill up his bucket.
 Shelter claimed he would be fine with other dogs but I’m not so sure.